The Cell (film): Box office

+Critical response

+Upon its release, critical reaction to The Cell was "deeply divided," with some praising its visual elements, and others deriding it for its violence.
+Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 One of the most positive reviews came from Roger Ebert, who awarded the film four stars out of four, writing: "For all of its visual pyrotechnics, it's also a story where we care about the characters; there's a lot at stake at the end, and we're involved.
 I know people who hate it, finding it pretentious or unrestrained; I think it's one of the best films of the year."
 Ebert later placed the film on his list of "The Best 10 Movies of 2000", writing: "Tarsem, the director, is a visual virtuoso who juggles his storylines effortlessly; it's dazzling, the way he blends so many notes, styles and genres into a film so original."
 James Berardinelli gave the film three stars out of four, writing: "The Cell becomes the first serial killer feature in a long time to take the genre in a new direction.
 Not only does it defy formulaic expectations, but it challenges the viewer to think and consider the horrors that can turn an ordinary child into an inhuman monster.
 There are no easy answers, and The Cell doesn't pretend to offer any.
 Instead, Singh presents audiences with the opportunity to go on a harrowing journey.
 For those who are up to the challenge, it's worth spending time in The Cell."
 Peter Travers from Rolling Stone wrote that "Tarsem uses the dramatically shallow plot to create a dream world densely packed with images of beauty and terror that cling to the memory even if you don't want them to."

 Conversely, Stephen Hunter of The Washington Post called it "contrived", "arbitrary", and "overdrawn".
 Slate's David Edelstein panned the film as well, writing: "When I go to a serial-killer flick, I don't want to see the serial killer (or even his inner child) coddled and empathized with and forgiven.
 I want to see him shot, stabbed, impaled, eviscerated, and finally engulfed—shrieking—in flames.
 The Cell serves up some of the most gruesomely misogynistic imagery in years, then ends with a bid for understanding."
 Jonathan Rosenbaum of the Chicago Reader remarked, "There's almost no plot here and even less character—just a lot of pretexts for S&M imagery, Catholic decor, gobs of gore, and the usual designer schizophrenia."
-Empire Magazine gave the film two stars out of five, stating that "at times beautiful and always disturbing, this is strangely devoid of meaning."
+William Thomas of Empire gave the film two stars out of five, stating that "at times beautiful and always disturbing, this is strangely devoid of meaning."